-Scientific Name(s): Peganum harmala L. Family: Zygophyllaceae (Creosote-bush family)
+Scientific Name(s): Peganum harmala L.

 In several countries the plant has been traditionally used as an hallucinogen in ceremonies, and has found its way into modern day recreational use.
 Although in vitro and animal experiments suggest a role as an antimicrobial, vasorelaxant, antidepressant, analgesic, or cytotoxic agent, clinical studies are lacking to support any therapeutic application.
 One small clinical trial suggested analgesic benefit for knee osteoarthritis.

 Clinical applications are lacking to provide therapeutic dosages.
 Consumption of decoctions made from 100 to 150 g of seeds has resulted in toxic effects.